cvmbsOne/VetQualPub/README.md

 > If you're having trouble with the project, see [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).

 ***\*Two of these programs are designed to run with only RedCAP entries.
 One program is designed to use data with RedCAP and EMR entries.
-The EMR entries must follow specific guidlines detailed below and may have to be entered by hand.\****
+The EMR entries must follow specific guidlines detailed below in the Data Requirements section and may have to be entered by hand.\****

 ### Run

-If the user wants to run analyzerAccuracy.R, before a user attempts to look at and use the program, they must ensure that their spreadsheets of data adhere STRICTLY to the data requirements outlined in the data requirements section found below.
-For all other programs, simply follow the instructions below.
+***\*These steps are sufficient for analyzerClinicallyRelevant.R and analyzerConsistency.R, but analyzerAccuracy.R requires a few additional steps.
+See READMEaccuracy.md for more info.\****

 1. Extract data from VetCot and put it into an Excel spreadsheet
 2. Set your working directory in R to the project location